Teams

 Dr. Yiqing Chen received her Ph.D. in Materials Engineering from McGill University.
 She was previously a postdoctoral fellow at Northwestern University and the University of Toronto.
 With a background in materials science, electrochemistry, and machine learning applications, her research focuses on understanding the physical and chemical mechanisms underlying electrocatalysis and advancing AI-driven catalyst design.

-Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship
+Eric and Wendy Schmidt AI in Science Postdoctoral Fellow

 Email: yiqingchen@nus.edu.sg